 In 1986, after graduating from KU, Melissa married her fellow KU classmate, Tom Rooker of Leawood, Kansas and moved to Los Angeles where they spent 15 years working together at Clint Eastwood’s Malpaso Productions, based at the Warner Bros.
 Studios.
 Serving as Assistant to Mr. Eastwood, Melissa’s responsibilities included reading and analyzing potential film projects for the company.
 She was promoted to Malpaso’s Director of Development in 1995, working with screenwriters, producers and the outside agencies where their films were shot to guide the rewrite process.
 Later, she was promoted to VP of Development before retiring in 2001 to focus on raising the couple’s two children, Lindsay and Jack.

-During the past twelve years, Melissa has been actively involved in the community as a volunteer, serving many different roles in PTA including a stint as the president of the Indian Hills PTA, president of the Bryantwood Homes Association, secretary of the KC Strikers Soccer Club, and member of the SMSD Career and Tech Ed Advisory Council.
+During the past 14 years, Melissa has been actively involved in the community as a volunteer, serving many different roles in PTA including a stint as the president of the Indian Hills PTA, president of the Bryantwood Homes Association, secretary of the KC Strikers Soccer Club, and member of the SMSD Career and Tech Ed Advisory Council.

 Melissa spent three years as a board member and legislative liaison for the Shawnee Mission Area Council PTA.
 Her efforts involved visiting nearly every school in the district to connect with PTA units in order to listen and share critical information with parents about school finance, answer questions about legislative priorities, as well as encourage engagement and participation in the election cycle.
 Melissa also served on the Kansas PTA Advocacy Team.
 State PTA efforts included meeting with Governor Brownback and key legislative leadership during Kansas PTA Advocacy Day.

 In addition to her work with the PTA, Melissa served on the Indian Hills Site Council, The East Fund board, and the Renovation Sensation board.
-Melissa was awarded “Woman of the Year” by KC Chapter of Women’s Transportation Service 2016.

-Current Community activities:
+Current community activities:

-· Kansas Forestry Service Advisory Council
+· Kansas Forest Service Advisory Council member